1

 Every day between now and that Tuesday costs you $1.09 trillion.
 That’s the real invoice.
 The actual bill for choosing bombs over grandma’s cancer treatment.

 The future is waiting.
-You’re just too busy building better ways to explode each other to notice (although the explosions are very impressive, to be fair).
+You’re just too busy building better ways to explode each other to notice.
+The explosions are very impressive, though.
+Full marks for spectacle.